Linearl/copilot_workflows/README_en.md

 # For code analysis tasks
 code analysis_system/analysis_workflow_template.md

+# For refactor tasks
+code refactor_system/refactor_workflow_template.md
 ```

 > **📝 Note**: These are template files.
 The actual workflow documents will be automatically generated when you start the workflow process.

 ### 4A.
 Natural Language Interaction

-Simply describe your problem or organization task in natural language - the workflow will handle the parsing and formatting automatically:
+Simply describe your problem or task in natural language - the workflow will handle the parsing and formatting automatically.

 ## ⚡ Option B: Auto-Trigger Workflow